l3nz/cli-matic/README.md

 This library is compatible with babashka.
 In addition to this library, you need to include babashka's [fork of clojure.spec.alpha](https://github.com/babashka/spec.alpha) in your `bb.edn`.
-Also see this project's `bb.edn` for how thid project's tests are run with babashka.
+Also see this project's `bb.edn` for how this project's tests are run with babashka.

 ## Old (non-recursive) configuration